Email phishing scams

 Phishing is when someone tries to get personal information (like bank account numbers and passwords), from a large audience, so they can use it to impersonate or defraud people.
 These emails can look very real, and some will even use the branding and logos of a legitimate organisation to make the email seem genuine.

 Phishing scammmers will contact a large number of people in the hope that some of them will fall for the scam.
 These scams can seem like they’re being sent just to you, but in reality the same scam is being sent to hundreds, if not thousands of people at the same time.

 Phishing scammers will often claim to be from a legitimate organisation, or to have some kind of ‘deal’ to be claimed.
 For example, a scammer may send out an email telling people they have won a lottery, and to claim the winnings they need to provide some details.
 Other phishing scams use scare tactics, where the scammers pretend to be lawyers or employees of the government and threaten legal action if you don’t give them information or money.
 We’ve also heard of scam emails claiming that online accounts or memberships have been cancelled, have expired or have details that need updating.

-There are other types of phishing such as:
+There are other types of phishing scams including:

 Spear phishing: spear phishing is the same as regular phishing, but there is some reason why the people contacted have been targeted.